taroz/PPC-Dataset/README.md

 │       │   rover.obs : RINEX observation data on vehicles
 │       │   imu.csv   : IMU data on vehicles
 │       │   reference.csv : Ground truth of vehicle position and attitude
+│       │   trajectory.kml : Trajectory of the vehicle
 │   └───run2
 │       │   ...
 │   └───run3